NietoDeveloper/EmeraldsDT/emeraldsdt-front/README.md

 Fast & Modern Frontend: Utilizes React with Vite for lightning-fast module bundling and HMR (Hot Module Replacement).

-Responsive UI: Styled using Tailwind CSS utility-first framework for a fully responsive and clean design.
+Responsive UI: Styled using Tailwind CSS utility-first framework for a fully resp

-## 🛠️ Tech Stack

-This project is divided into two main components: